-In less than two weeks’ time, I have to have a full draft of my dissertation ready to turn into my supervisor for his review.
+In less than two weeks, I have to have a full draft of my dissertation ready to send my supervisor for his review.
 (After which, I will have a couple of weeks to make final edits before it’s due.)
 It seems that Dissertation Month is going by so quickly!

 So, what does that mean?
-Well, that means I am going to be writing like a mad woman for the next several days.
-In fact, I need to write 600-700 words a day in between now and July 24.
+Well, that means I am going to be writing like a madwoman for the next several days.
+In fact, I need to write 600-700 words a day between now and 24 July.
 Yikes!
 I just saw that and freaked out a little!

 But it’s not as bad as it sounds!
 No, really!
 You see, I have all of my interview findings in separate documents.
 Fourteen documents to be exact and that’s more than 19,000 words.
-Of course, once I narrow those down to the important—or, rather, relevant—words, I shouldn’t be more than 8,000 words.
-Which means I’d best get busy whittling words and rearranging them into meaningful information.
+Of course, once I narrow those down to the important – or, rather, relevant – words, I shouldn’t be more than 8,000 words.
+This means I’d best get busy whittling words and rearranging them into meaningful information.